farzad528/azure-ai-search-python-playground/README.md

     Builds a multi-agent medical decision support system for cardiology, generating personalized treatment recommendations based on guidelines using Azure AI Search, Azure OpenAI, LlamaIndex, LlamaParse, and CrewAI.
 13. **[[NEW] Azure AI Search Multimodal RAG using Contextual Retrieval](azure-ai-search-contextual-retreival.ipynb)**
     Build a multidmodal RAG query engine using LlamaParse Premium, Azure OpenAI, Azure AI Search, and Arize Phoenix with Contextual Retrieval.
+13. **[[NEW] Azure AI Search Multimodal RAG using Contextual Retrieval](azure-ai-search-openai-swarm.ipynb)**
+    Build a mult-agent system using the OpenAI Swarm Experimental Framework using Azure AI Search and Azure OpenAI.

 ## Getting Started